 You spend a good amount of time selecting and purchasing the best RTSB material for your application.
 However, improper storage can damage or compromise product integrity.
 This can weaken the bond and cause safety issues.
 Similarly, improper storage can damage the rubber itself, even if the adhesive remains strong.

-Below are some tips on how to properly store your rubber and RTSB materials to get the best possible bonding result.
+Below are some tips on how to properly store your rubber and RTSB(rubber to substrate bonding) materials to get the best possible bonding result.

 1. Control the Storage Temperature